yurkov94/polling-test/README.md

 - Service URL's are not validated in any way ("sdgf" is _not_ up)
 - There's no way to delete individual services
 - The poller doesn't actually work
-- The frontend needs some work
+- The frontend is really ugly, and not fully functional
 - Simultaneous writes sometimes causes strange behavior
 - There's only one test and it only tests the GET endpoint

-Spend maximum two hours working on these issues - if you can solve all of them, great!
+Spend maximum four hours working on these issues - make sure to finish the ones you start.

-If you cannot finish all of them, try to finish the ones you start.
+Put the code in a git repo on GitHub and send us the link (niklas.holmqvist@kry.se) when you are done.

 Good luck!